Last updated on: 4/25/2024 | Author: ProCon.org

 On Oct.
 18, 1987, the American Dietetic Association (ADA) released its first position paper endorsing a vegetarian diet stating that, “appropriately planned vegetarian diets are healthful, nutritionally adequate, and provide health benefits in the prevention and treatment of certain diseases.”
 [1]

-Vegetarianism Debate in the 1990s – 2010
+Vegetarianism Debate: 1990s – 2010

 In Dec.
-1995 the USDA stated for the first time [69] that “vegetarian diets are consistent with the dietary guidelines for Americans and can meet the recommended dietary allowances for nutrients.”
-[68]
+1995, the USDA stated for the first time that “vegetarian diets are consistent with the dietary guidelines for Americans and can meet the recommended dietary allowances for nutrients.”
+[68] [69]

 On Apr.
-16, 1996, the Oprah Show aired a debate between former rancher Howard Lyman and Dr. Gary Weber, spokesman for the National Cattlemen’s Beef Association (NCBA).
+16, 1996, the Oprah Show aired a debate between former rancher Howard Lyman and spokesman for the National Cattlemen’s Beef Association (NCBA), Gary Weber.
 After Lyman described how dead cows were ground into feed for other cows risking the spread of mad cow disease, Oprah Winfrey stated: “It has just stopped me cold from eating another burger.”
 The show caused a fall in cattle futures on the Chicago Mercantile Exchange and prompted the NCBA to sue Oprah for “disparagement” of beef – a case they eventually lost.
-[79] After the Oprah controversy, the USDA implemented a ban prohibiting “the use of most mammalian protein in the manufacture of animal feed intended for cattle and other ruminants.”
-[80]
+After the Oprah controversy, the USDA implemented a ban prohibiting “the use of most mammalian protein in the manufacture of animal feed intended for cattle and other ruminants.”
+[79] [80]

 On Apr.
-10, 2001, the Washington Post re-ignited public debate about slaughterhouses with their exposé “They Die Piece by Piece.”
+10, 2001, the Washington Post re-ignited public debate about slaughterhouses with the exposé “They Die Piece by Piece.”
 The investigation found that animals in slaughterhouses were often cut apart “piece by piece” while still conscious.
-[66] The public outcry that followed led Congress to earmark funds specifically for enforcing the HMSA, which the USDA used to hire a veterinarian in each of its 15 districts to oversee enforcement.
+The public outcry that followed led Congress to earmark funds specifically for enforcing the HMSA, which the USDA used to hire a veterinarian in each of its 15 districts to oversee enforcement.
 In 2002 Congress passed a resolution urging the USDA to fully enforce and track violations of the HMSA.
-[65]
+[65] [66]

 A 2008 Vegetarian Times poll conducted by Harris Interactive showed 7.3 million vegetarians in the US—3.2% of the total population (1 million, or 0.5%, of those vegetarians are vegan).
-[67] In most countries vegetarians are a small minority, comprising about 3-5% of the population.
+The average American gets 67% of his or her dietary protein from animal sources, compared with a worldwide average of 34%.
+In most countries vegetarians are a small minority, comprising about 3-5% of the population.
 India is an exception where approximately 35% of the population has followed a traditional vegetarian diet for many generations.
-[13] The average American gets 67% of his or her dietary protein from animal sources, compared with a worldwide average of 34%.
-[33]
+[13] [33] [67]

 Post-2010s Polls, Studies, and Political Figures

 In 2010 President Bill Clinton adopted a vegan diet (no meat, eggs, dairy, or other animal products) after his second heart surgery.
 In Aug.
-2011 President Clinton stated, “my blood tests are good, and my vital signs are good, and I feel good, and I also have, believe it or not, more energy.”
+2011 Clinton stated, “my blood tests are good, and my vital signs are good, and I feel good, and I also have, believe it or not, more energy.”
 [119]

-A 2012 Gallup poll found that approximately 5% of Americans (15,695,702 people) considered themselves to be vegetarian, and 2% (6,278,281 people) considered themselves to be vegan.
-[127] Total US meat consumption in 2012 was estimated to be 165.9 pounds per person—18.1 pounds fewer than the 2004 high of 184 pounds per person.
-[126]
+A Gallup poll found that approximately 5% of Americans (15,695,702 people) considered themselves to be vegetarian in 2012, and 2% (6,278,281 people) considered themselves to be vegan.
+Total U.S. meat consumption that year was estimated to be 165.9 pounds per person—18.1 pounds fewer than the 2004 high of 184 pounds per person.
+[126][127]

 In Jan.
 2013, the Active Learning Elementary School in the Flushing neighborhood of Queens, New York, became the first public school in the United States to serve an all-vegetarian menu in its cafeteria.
 [131]